Huynh214344/214344_TruongManhHuynh/README.md

+# 214344_TruongManhHuynh
+Repository for GitHub learning exercises
-This repository is used for learning GitHub on web.# 214344_TruongManhHuynh Repository for GitHub learning exercises
+This repository is used for learning GitHub on web.
-Update README with more info.